top of page

 How to engage with room runners (bookers)

-So you've checked out a comedy room and you're interested in performing there, but you don't know how to go about asking for a spot.
+So you've checked out comedy room and you're interested in performing there, but you don't know how to go about asking for a spot.
 You ask one of the performers on the night and they tell you who the room runner(s) is.
 If you're looking to introduce yourself to a comedy room runner, there are a few key things to keep in mind.
 Firstly, it is important to know what a room runner in a reputable comedy room actually does.

 A comedy room runner (or "booker" as is used in the US and UK) is responsible for booking and organising comedy shows in a comedy club.
 They work with comedians, agents (for higher profile acts), and venue management to schedule shows, negotiate fees and contracts, and ensure that the performances run smoothly.